bonfire-networks/website-blog/code_of_conduct.md

 - Links and/or screenshots to the relevant conversation or content
 - Any additional information or context that may be helpful

+Please keep in mind:
+- Reports that include links, screenshots, or context are much easier to assess.
+- While all good-faith reports are reviewed, not all result in the specific outcome requested.
+- You always have the right to mute or block others where needed, and these are valid forms of boundary-setting.

 In order to protect moderators from abuse and burnout, they reserve the right to reject any report believed to have been made in bad faith.
 Reports intended to silence legitimate criticism may be deleted without response.

 Moderators will not name harassment victims without their affirmative consent, and will respect confidentiality requests for the purpose of protecting victims of abuse.
 At their discretion, they may publicly name a person about whom they've received harassment complaints, or privately warn third parties about them, if they believe that doing so will increase the safety of the community or the general public.

+On the fediverse, we sometimes receive reports from users of other instances.
+When these reports are made, the identity of the reporter is often anonymous.
+In these cases, we may not be able to follow up directly with the person who made the report.

 ### 7. Violations of community guidelines

 First and foremost, these guidelines make it clear that **it is necessary for communities to self-regulate**.
 This means that asking people to follow community guidelines is not itself a violation of the spirit or intent of our community.
 It is important to make this clear, because trolls often attempt to put this into question.
 Subsequently the following agreements bind this document:

 1. All participants of the community are expected to abide by behavioural norms.
 2. It is okay to draw boundaries against those who are impeding a space’s community guidelines.
 3. All communities should be able to create and enforce guidelines.

 In the case that individuals do not adhere to the community guidelines, community members and moderators should be empowered to engage in the following tactics:

 * Protect the victim(s) and implement measures needed to ensure their safety.
 * Confront the individuals involved.
 Participants asked to stop any harassing behavior are expected to stop immediately.
 * Talk with people involved or who witnessed the issue.
 * Remove, edit, or block posts, comments, commits, wiki edits, issues, and other contributions, contributors or communities that do not align with this Code of Conduct, and communicate reasons for those decisions when and where appropriate.
 * Enlist support of other community moderators (power in numbers)
 * Call out individuals to stop or change specific behaviour(s), privately and/or publicly.
 * Start by assuming good intent (i.e. that the person was just careless or had not realised).
 The moderator(s) will check that they understand why it is considered harassment or otherwise inappropriate.
 If they do not understand why, but they wish to understand, they will receive an explanation if the moderator(s) have the time, or they will be pointed in the direction of more information.

 > Whenever a participant has made a mistake, we expect them to take responsibility for it.
 If someone has been harmed or offended, it is our responsibility to listen carefully and respectfully, and do our best to right the wrong.
 If there is a need for education, the person causing offense can ask for more information.
 They will either be given an explanation or be referred to links and educative content if available.
 If relevant content is not yet available, or if nobody in the community has the ability or willingness to help, they may need to do their own research.

 * The individuals may be given a chance to apologise to the person(s) they targeted, or make other reparations as appropriate, within a specified time frame.
 * If an understanding and positive outcome cannot be reached, one of these steps may be taken, temporarily or permanently:
   * Suspension of participation privileges.
   * Removal from the specific space (block the person from one group, but not all spaces).
   * Removal from the community (all spaces).

 With this, we have a clear expectation about what we consider to be a reasonable understanding to approach potential conflict, and to quickly settle those disputes peacefully.

+#### 7.1 Boundary Violations and Block Evasion

+Evading a block or mute, continuing to reply to someone who has clearly asked for space, or using alternate accounts to bypass boundaries is considered a form of harassment.

+We uphold the importance of consent in conversation, and repeated disregard for others’ limits — even under the guise of “debate” or “free speech” — is not aligned with our values.
+We are committed to open dialogue, but not at the cost of safety or dignity.
+Our goal is a low barrier to entry and a high standard of conduct.
+Let’s help each other learn how to meet that bar.

 ## Appendix